-Importantly, we need to find ways to In South Africa, Coca-Cola is focused on making progress on the company's ambitious sustainable packaging initiative, despite the challenges of the Covid-19 pandemic.
+In South Africa, Coca-Cola is focused on making progress on the company's ambitious sustainable packaging initiative, despite the challenges of the Covid-19 pandemic.

-Coca-Cola's World Without Waste strategy is an ambitious sustainable packaging initiative that aims to collect or recycle a bottle or can for each one after they have been used.
-In 2018, the we sell by 2030, and make 100% of our packaging recyclable by 2025.
+Coca-Cola's World Without Waste strategy is an ambitious sustainable packaging initiative that aims to collect or recycle a bottle or can for each one we sell by 2030, and make 100% of our packaging recyclable by 2025.

-focus on creating a circular economy for As part of this vision, through our product innovations, we have committed to use at least 50% recycled material in our packaging by 2030.
-In addition, it In line with this strategy, the company has is Coca-Cola's goal to reduce the use of virgin plastic by a cumulative three million metric tons globally by 2025.
+As part of this vision, through our product innovations, we have committed to use at least 50% recycled material in our packaging by 2030.
+In addition, it is Coca-Cola's goal to reduce the use of virgin plastic by a cumulative three million metric tons globally by 2025.